CodeItQuick/CodeItQuick.github.io/_posts/2024-05-08-what-is-project-scope.md

 9. How many good vs bad software decisions you make
 10. Testing -> it actually mostly reduces complexity, but initially there is a cost
 11. How usable the product is -> building a button that has no function
+12. Amount of refactoring you're willing to do/How messy are you ok the code being